umitkara/Data-Structures/README.md

     A set is a data type that can store a collection of data in a unordered sequence that does **not allow duplicates**.

-    Some sets are desigend to be *static* or *frozen* and cannot be modified at runtime.
+    Some sets are designed to be *static* or *frozen* and cannot be modified at runtime.
 Frozen sets are also called *immutable* sets and they only allow querying operations.

     Other types of sets are called *dynamic* or *mutable* sets and they allow adding and removing elements.